-Never operate the Powerblade controls from any position other than the tractor seat.
+Never operate the hedge / verge trimmer controls from any position other than the tractor seat.
 Especially when coupling and uncoupling the machine.

 If visibility is poor from the tractors cab or uncertain of attachment, regularly stop movement and get out checking the coupling progress.
-Perform a 'safe stop' procedure before leaving the tractor cab.
+Perform a 'SAFE STOP' procedure before leaving the tractor cab.